-Why Does Ceiling Fan Rotate Anticlockwise?
+Why Does Ceiling Fans Rotate Anticlockwise?

 It’s a warm lazy summer day, and you’re lying down on your bed, with your eyes on the ceiling, watching the fan go round in circles.
 Why does the ceiling fan rotate anticlockwise?
 What decides the ceiling fans’s rotation direction?
 Questions that pop up in your head.Relax.
 Chill in your bed and keep reading, while we unravel this mystery of why ceiling fans rotate anticlockwise.